Luen/poormanscron/README.md

 How it works
 -----------

-The poor man's cron script is a js script that runs an inifinite loop while it triggers the php file.
+The poor man's cron script is a js script that runs an infinite loop while it triggers the php file.
 It uses a counter which ticks every MINUTE and resets after 1440 cycle which roughly equivalent to 24 hours ++ or so.

 The default sleeps for a minute and cycles for 1440 rounds.